demystifyfp/demystifyfp/content/fsharp/blog/generic-programming-made-easy.md

 > forge paket install
 ```

-After successful execution of this command, you find the *TypeShape.fs* file in the *./paket-files/eiriktsarpalis/TypeShape/src/TypeShape* directory.
+After successful execution of this command, we can find the *TypeShape.fs* file in the *./paket-files/eiriktsarpalis/TypeShape/src/TypeShape* directory.

 The last step is creating a F# script file *script.fsx* and refer this *TypeShape.fs* file